+Elwert’s research focuses on causal inference in the observational social and biomedical sciences.
+He is the the winner of the 2013 Causality in Statistics Education Award from the American Statistical Association.
 Elwert investigates under which circumstances non-experimental data can reveal causal effects.
-Current projects include puzzling patterns of old-age mortality; the use of genes as instrumental variables in social network analysis; parental wealth effects on student test scores; neighborhood effects; and the uses of graphical causal models for applied observational research.
+Current projects include randomized field experiments for peer effects in education; Mendelian randomization for social network analysis; neighborhood effects; and the uses of graphical causal models for applied observational research.

 Elwert obtained his Ph.D. at Harvard in 2007, where he studied sociology and statistics.
 He is a highly regarded teacher and regularly offers courses on causal inference in the United States and Europe.
 His work has appeared in leading journals, including the American Journal of Sociology, Demography, the American Sociological Review, and the American Journal of Public Health, and Biometrics.
 He has received multiple Honored Instructor awards at UW–Madison.

 In 2018, Elwert won The Leo Goodman Award from the American Sociological Association, which recognizes contributions to sociological methodology or innovative uses of sociological methodology made by a scholar who is no more than 15 years past the date of the PhD.

 Wednesday, January 18 –

 This seminar offers an applied introduction to directed acyclic graphs (DAGs) for causal inference.
 DAGs are a powerful new tool for understanding and resolving causal issues in empirical research.
 DAGs are useful for social and biomedical researchers, and for business...View Details

 This course offers an in-depth survey of modern instrumental variables (IV) analysis.
 IV analysis is an important quasi-experimental technique with numerous applications in economics, the social and biomedical sciences, business, marketing, and education.View Details